 skip to main content

 Why is My Hotspot Not Working?
-How to Troubleshoot HotSpot Issues.

-Make sure your hotspot power is on
+Make sure your hotspot is turned on

-This may seem like a no-brainer, but to save time, check that your hotspot is actually on.
+Once your sure the device you’re using as a hotspot is connected, make sure the hotspot feature is toggled on.
 See below for how to do this on iOS and Android phones and tablets.

 Turn on a Wi-Fi hotspot on an iPhone or iPad

-Step 1: Open the settings app.
+Step 1: Open the Settings app.

 Step 2: Tap Personal Hotspot.
-If you don’t see Personal hotspot in your settings menu, tap Cellular.
+If you don’t see Personal Hotspot in your settings menu, tap Cellular.

 Step 3: Toggle on Allow Others to Join.
 Your hotspot is now active and ready to connect to your Wi-Fi devices.